-All applicants are required to submit: the Graduate Application Form, official transcript(s) of physical therapy education, a copy of U.S. physical therapy license or current letter of eligibility for the U.S. licensure examination, a curriculum vitae (resume), three letters of recommendation, and a written statement of intent/goals.
+All applicants are required to submit: the Graduate Application Form, official transcript(s) of physical therapy education or certified copies, a copy of U.S. physical therapy license, curriculum vitae (resume), three letters of recommendation, and a written statement of intent/goals to Graduate Admissions.